 Noonmark Mountain Trail is a 5.8 mile moderately trafficked loop trail located near Keene Valley, New York that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

-The hike was an intense one due to the ice.
+This hike was an intense one due to the ice.
 You really had to take your time due to the ice while ascending and descending.
 There were people that turned around due to the ice.
-For this hike I used snowshoes at the base, then had to switch over to crampons to make the ascent.
+For this hike I used snowshoes at the base, then had to switch over to crampons and axe to help make the ascent and descent.
 You had to make sure that your footing was good before moving.
-The views from the summit were very nice of The Great Range, Whiteface, and Giant Mountain.
+The views from the summit were very nice of The Great Range, Whiteface, Dix, and Giant Mountain.
 I will definitely do this again when the weather is warmer.

 I did this a few days before hiking the lower great range and in my opinion noonmark had better veiws than any of the peaks on that trail.
 Me and my brother actually took the noonmark trail by accident mistaking it for the begging of the Dix mountain loop.
 Initially we were pretty disappointed and spent most of our time on the peak wishing we were on a taller mountain .
 Looking back however this was a great veiw.
 Pretty Moderate hike with some steep sections, we got up and down pretty quickly.